neoxia/dynamodels/CONTRIBUTING.md

 We'll be glad to merge your contributions in the master branch of this repository

-We would like to provide a cutting-edge DynamoDB library that respects the most recent best pratices
+We would like to provide a cutting-edge DynamoDB library that respects the most recent best practices

 Here are the requirements for your pull requests:

 1. Please provide exhaustive tests for your fix/feature.
 Test-driven development is preferred
 2. Lint and prettify your code using the most recent eslint and prettier configurations
 3. For a new feature, update documentation to explain how to use it
-4. This project use semantic-release, so coventional commit messages are mandatory
+4. This project use semantic-release, so conventional commit messages are mandatory
 5. Breaking changes must be explicitly mentioned in related commit messages
 6. All test must pass on your branch